BLSQ/geohealthaccess/README.md

 ## Running the tests

 We use `pytest` for our test suite.
-Make sure that the development dependencies are installed, and simply launch `pytest` from the geohealthaccess directory (or using Docker: `docker-compose run --entrypoint pytest app`).
+Make sure that the development dependencies are installed, and simply launch the `test` command using the CLI (or using Docker: `docker-compose run app test`).

 ## Methodology